 For more than 50 years, we have grown and we are now known as the Community College of Northeastern Pennsylvania.

-Thousands of our graduates are working in our

-communities and contributing in a variety of professions including business, health care, service professions and the trades and technologies.
-Currently, our approximately 5,000 students are pursuing transfer programs to four year colleges or preparing for entry into the workforce on our Main Campus and our dedicated sites in Berwick, Hazleton, Pittston, Scranton, Shamokin, Watsontown and Wilkes-Barre.
+Thousands of our graduates are working in our communities and contributing in a variety of professions including business, health care, service professions and the trades and technologies.
+The College serves approximately 9,000 people in a variety of credit and credit-free programs at our Main Campus and our dedicated sites in Berwick, Hazleton, Pittston, Sranton, Shamokin, Watsontown and Wilkes-Barre.